-If your car is worth less than what you owe on it, you may be able to use a Chapter 13 bankruptcy "cramdown" to reduce the balance and interest rate on your car loan.
+If your car is worth less than what you owe on it, you might be able to use a Chapter 13 bankruptcy "cramdown" to reduce the balance and interest rate on your car loan.
 Read on to learn what a cramdown is and how it works in Chapter 13 bankruptcy.

 In a Chapter 13 bankruptcy, you propose a repayment plan to pay back your creditors over a three to five year period.
-In your plan, you have the ability to propose that your car lender receive only the value of your car instead of the entire loan balance if certain conditions are met.
+In your plan, you can propose that your car lender receive the value of your car instead of the entire loan balance if you can meet certain conditions.

 In your Chapter 13 plan, you can propose to pay only the replacement value of the car to your lender.
-So in the above example you can cram down the balance of your loan to $10,000 (the value of your car) and tell your lender this is all you are going to pay.
+So in the above example, you can cram down the balance of your loan to $10,000 (the value of your car) and tell your lender this is all you are going to pay.

 The unpaid portion of your loan will receive the same treatment in your Chapter 13 plan as your other nonpriority unsecured debts, such as credit cards and medical bills.
 Since most Chapter 13 plans pay little or nothing to these creditors, your car lender will likely receive nothing or pennies on the dollar on the remaining balance of your loan.
 At the completion of your plan, you'll own the car free and clear.
 Any unpaid balance of the loan will be discharged (wiped out).

 When you cram down a car loan in Chapter 13 bankruptcy, the law also allows you to lower your interest rate on the loan.
 The interest rate will generally be the prime rate plus a little extra.
 In most cases, it will be lower than your original car loan rate.

 To prevent people from buying new cars and cramming down their loans shortly after that, an important restriction on car loan cramdowns exists.
 To take advantage of a car loan cramdown, you must have purchased the car at least 910 days (about 2½ years) before you filed for bankruptcy.